pirskwared/pyre-ttrpg/README.md

-# The Pyre Tabletop Role Playing Ruleset
+# Pyre, The Tabletop Role Playing Game

 Pyre is a ruleset for playing tabletop role playing games in fantasy worlds.